duongnv12/duongnv12/README.md

 ---

 ## 💼 Experience & Education
-- 🎓 B.S. in Information Systems (In progress)
+- 🎓 B.S. in Information Technology (In progress)
-- 🧪 QA Intern @ ABC Corp: Built and executed end-to-end test cases
-- 🤝 Freelance Business Analyst: Elicited & documented requirements for SMBs

 ---